internet-of-plants/blog/_drafts/2015-03-06-Sensing-moisture.md

 ---

-One of the last pieces of the Watr.li puzzle was to measure the humidity of a plant's soil with one of our monitoring nodes.
+One of the last pieces of the watr.li puzzle was to measure the humidity of a plant's soil with one of our monitoring nodes.
 How we connected our humidity sensor to the SAM R21 and sampled its values is the topic of this post.

 <!-- more -->